FAQ: DOG PARK GUY DOG WALKING

 Do you provide service in my neighborhood?

-As of 2015, I service Alamo Square, Panhandle / NoPa, Lower Haight, Hayes Valley, & Duboce Triangle.
-If you're on the edges of those neighborhoods, call and ask.
+I service Alamo Square, Panhandle / NoPa, Lower Haight, & Hayes Valley.
+If you're on the edges of those neighborhoods, email me and ask.

 What time will my dog be walked?

 I do 2 pack walks on either side of noon, and 1 late afternoon pack walk.
-Pack 1 gets to the park arund 11 am and Pack 2 gets to the park around 1:00 pm.
+Pack 1 gets to the park around 10:30 am and Pack 2 gets to the park around 1:15 pm.
 The late afternoon pack gets to the park around 3:45 pm.
 Pick-up times vary based on where you live and the order of the dogs I am picking up.
-I will decide with which pack your dog fits best, based on physical needs, age, temperament & location.

 Are you licensed & insured?